 Gypsy moth management zones across the United States.
 Produced by the Minnesota Department of Agriculture, Plant Protection Division.

 Gypsy Moth Treatments

-Please see our Treatments website for detailed information on the 2018 proposed gypsy moth treatments.
+Please see our Treatments website for detailed information on proposed gypsy moth treatments.

 Learn more about Btk by visiting our page regarding Questions and Answers about Gypsy Moth and Btk.